etijskens/wetppr/docs/chapter-2.md

 the memory.
 Performance-wise, however, the latency across the two CPUs is typically a factor 2 larger.
 This goes by the name **ccNUMA**, or **cache coherent non-uniform memory architecture**. **Cache coherence** means that if caches of different copies hold copies of the same cache line, and one of them is modified, all copies are updated.
-**NUMA** means that there are different domains in the global address space with different latency and/or bandwidth.
+**NUMA** means that there are different domains in the global address space of the node with different latency and/or bandwidth.
 CPU0 can access data in DRAM1, but this is significantly slower (typically 2x).

 ![node](public/node.png)